William Walker (Wyandot leader)

-William Walker (1800–1874) was a Wyandot Native American Indian leader and the first provisional governor of Nebraska Territory which also encompassed the present-day state of Kansas.
+William Walker (March 5, 1800 – February 13, 1874) was a Wyandot Native American Indian leader and the first provisional governor of Nebraska Territory which also encompassed the present-day state of Kansas.

 Background

-Walker was born March 5, 1800, in Wayne County, Michigan.
-He was the son of William Walker, Sr., a white man who was captured by Delaware Indians in 1777 in Russell County, Virginia.
+Walker was born March 5, 1800, in Wayne County, Michigan Territory.
+He was the son of William Walker, Sr., a white man who was captured by Lenape Indians in 1777 in Russell County, Virginia.
 Walker, Sr. was later sold to the Wyandot and grew up among them.
-William, Sr. married Catherine Rankin, one-fourth Wyandot Indian.
+William, Sr. married Catherine Rankin, who was one-fourth Wyandot.
 The couple had ten children.

-Walker was educated in a Methodist school in Worthington, Ohio, and spoke English, French, Wyandot, Delaware, Shawnee, Miami, and Potawatomi; and read Latin and Greek.
+Walker was educated in a Methodist school in Worthington, Ohio, and spoke English, French, Wyandot, Lenape, Shawnee, Miami, and Potawatomi; and read Latin and Greek.
 He was described as an eloquent speaker and forceful writer on political and literary subjects.
 He married Hannah Barrett (d.
 Dec 7, 1863) on April 8, 1824.
-She was a student in a Christian mission school at Upper Sandusky, Ohio, and probably part Indian. and served as Private Secretary to Lewis Cass the Governor of Michigan Territory.
+She was a student in a Christian mission school at Upper Sandusky, Ohio, and was probably partly Native American.
+She served as private secretary to Lewis Cass, the governor of Michigan Territory.
 He became chief of the Wyandot in 1835.
 After the death of his first wife, Walker married Evelina J. Barrett, a widowed sister-in-law of his first wife, in 1865.
 She died on August 28, 1868.

 The move to Kansas

 Despite their adaption to American mores, political pressure increased on the Wyandot in the 1830s to exchange their lands in Ohio for land in what would become the state of Kansas.
 In 1832, Walker headed a delegation of five Wyandot to explore their proposed new lands.
 The report of the Wyandot, written by Walker, was highly unfavorable toward the land they saw and the white people they encountered on the frontier, an "abandoned, dissolute, and wicked class of people," many of whom were "fugitives from justice."

 The murder of a Wyandot chief and his family finally persuaded the Wyandot that the American government would not protect them in Ohio and, in 1843, 664 Wyandot left Ohio by steamboat for their new home in Kansas.
-Their new lands, purchased from the Delaware people, another Indian tribe in Kansas, encompassed the present Kansas City, Kansas.
+Their new lands, purchased from the Lenape, another Indian tribe in Kansas, encompassed the present Kansas City, Kansas.

 Kansas historian William E. Connelley described the Wyandot.
 "When the Wyandots came to Kansas no member of the tribe was more than one-fourth Indian.
 The tribe was Indian; the people three-fourths white.
 They brought with them their church, their schools, their Masonic lodge, a code of laws for their government.
 They set up their institutions here.
 They enforced the law."